Gabriele Lucci

 • this very website!

-Everything is deployed using docker-compose on a Linux hosts.
-I’m quite proud of this project, and I’ve learned a lot from it!
+Everything is deployed using containers on rented Linux hosts.
+I’m very proud of this project, I’ve learned a lot from it!